kmgUWA/ML_decision_tree/README.md

   - Malignant (Class 0) - 212 instances
   - Benign (Class 1) - 357 instances

-For more details about the dataset, you can refer to the [official documentation](https://scikit-learn.org/stable/datasets/toy_dataset.html#breast-cancer-wisconsin-diagnostic-dataset).
+For more details about the dataset, you can refer to the https://scikit-learn.org/stable/datasets/toy_dataset.html#breast-cancer-wisconsin-diagnostic-dataset

 ## Tasks